sporto/elm-tutorial/en/02-elm-arch/04-flow.md

 # Application flow

-The following diagram illustrates how the pieces of our application interact with Html.App.
+The following diagram illustrates how the pieces of our application interact with Html.program.

 ![Flow](04-flow.png)